srijanone/vega/README.md

 ## Development
 `go run main.go`

-- For Releasing Binaries: `goreleaser`
+- To Release Binaries: `goreleaser`
   - Github Token to be created and exported: `export GITHUB_TOKEN=<token>`

 ---